28 Jan Top 5 Troubleshooting Tips for Creating a Body Model that You’ll Love

-Since we launched MyBodyModel Beta just over one week ago, I’ve received so many lovely responses from happy customers.
+Since launching MyBodyModel, I’ve received so many lovely responses from happy customers.
 I’ve also received some desperate help emails in the middle of the night!
 I’ve noticed that a few issues have come up more than once.
 Here are the top 5 issues so far – And how to fix them!
 Read on for quick solutions to “funky knee situation,” “what happened to my shoulders,” and more!

 If your body model preview’s waist to hip curve looks anything like the images below, then there is an error in your measurement entered for Outseam (waist to ankle) or Inseam (crotch to ankle).
 Click “Edit” and go to Section 7: Legs and re-measure according to the instructions.
 For a printable PDF of the MyBodyModel Measurement Guide with full instructions and photos, click here.

 Your Outseam number should be quite a bit larger than your Inseam number.
 For reference – I am average height, 5’5” – and my Outseam is 38 and my Inseam is 27.5.
 The difference between the Inseam and Outseam is basically the distance between your waist and your crotch.
 So for my body there is almost 10 inches difference, but it will vary from person to person.